 HOW MANY UNITS CAN I FIT ON MY LAND?
 There is no simple answer to how many units you can fit onto your land.
 The answer depends on a variety of factors.
 Primarily the planning and zoning codes of the relevant local council.

 When it comes to approving your development project, most local councils are less interested in how many dwellings you can fit onto your land.
-They’re more concerned about how well it is designed and how this design adheres to the relevant standards and conforms to the context of the site.
+The major focus for them is the design of the project, and how it adheres to the relevant standards and conforms to the context of the site.

 Site Analysis and Consultation

-The most prominent requirements that need to be fulfilled relate to your local government’s planning scheme.
+The most prominent requirements that are required to be fulfilled, relate to your local government’s planning scheme.
 As each site is treated uniquely there aren’t any standardised benchmarks for property densities.

-A typical element in a development application is a site analysis plan prepared by a town planner to best identify the development opportunities and constraints of the site.
-The preparation of this plan will assist in determining the potential of the site, the suitability for development and how many units or lots are considered appropriate.
+A typical element in a development application is a site analysis plan prepared by a town planner to best find the development opportunities and constraints of the site.
+The preparation of this plan will assist in determining the potential of the site, the suitability for development and how many units can be considered appropriate.

-Ultimately, any proposals for more than one dwelling per property need to be discussed with a development consultant, town planner and surveyor.
+Ultimately, any proposals for more than one dwelling per property need are discussed with a development consultant, town planner and surveyor.
 You’ll likely need a planning permit for such a proposal.